-why is my ceiling fan hot to touch
+Why is my ceiling fan hot to touch

 Electrical

-The answer to 'why is my ceiling fan hot to touch' is that a hot ceiling fan is often caused by an issue with the motor or wiring.
-This can be a sign of a problem that requires attention to prevent further damage or even a fire hazard.
+The answer to 'why is my ceiling fan hot to touch' is that a ceiling fan that is hot to the touch is usually a sign of an issue with the fan's motor or other electrical components.
+This can be caused by a variety of factors, including overuse, poor installation, or a malfunctioning part.

 Step-by-Step Guide